Global Strong Solutions to the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Initial Data and Vacuum: Preliminaries

 \ea\ee and \be\la{lct2}\ba \inf\limits_{(x,t)\in \OM \times (0,T)}\n(x,t) \ge C_0 >0. \ea\ee \end{lemma}

-Similar to \cite[Lemma 2]{GWX}, by virtue of the rotation and transformation invariance of $(\ref{ns})-(\ref{i2})$, we can derive the following lemma: \begin{lemma}\la{dcx} Assume that the initial data is axisymmetric and periodic in $x_3$ with period $1$.
+Based on \cite[Lemma 2]{GWX} and the rotation and transformation invariance of (\ref{ns})--(\ref{i2}), we obtain the following result: \begin{lemma}\la{dcx} Assume that the initial data is axisymmetric and periodic in $x_3$ with period $1$.
 Then the local strong solution of $(\ref{ns})-(\ref{i3})$ is also axisymmetric and periodic in $x_3$ with period $1$. \end{lemma}